 Planning outreach events is not an exact science by any stretch of the imagination.
 An event that serves folks at one threshold could easily serve people at another; perhaps you'll feel that one of the events below should go in another threshold instead.

-For the sake of getting the conversation going and the brainstorm flowing, here are various events, tailored to each of the five thresholds of postmodern conversion:
+For the sake of getting the conversation going and the brainstorm flowing, here are various events to plan for each Threshold:

 THRESHOLD 1: Trusting a Christian

-People tend to think of Christians as dreary or anti-fun.
-Therefore, it can be great to host legitimately fun events.
-InterVarsity events can be the most fun thing going on.
+People tend to think of Christians as dreary or anti-fun, but InterVarsity events should be enjoyabe!
 Your chapter can host the best parties on campus.
-You can have more fun than anyone else.

 What is your idea of the dream fun event?